-18. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines.

-19. The Panel considers co-authorship to be a normal element of research activity in its UoA and expects all co-authors named on an output to have made a significant contribution to the research process leading to the output.
-For outputs having more than six authors, the Panel requires an explanation to be provided describing the contribution of the submitting author.
+- 17. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines. - 18.
+The Panel considers co-authorship to be a normal element of research activity in its UoA and expects all co-authors named on an output to have made a significant contribution to the research process leading to the output.
+For outputs having more than six authors, the Panel requires a short explanation of no more than 100 words to be provided describing the contribution of the submitting author.